gelicia/pixelBot/README.md

 # pixelBot
 This is being actively worked on.
+Not everything works yet, I wouldn't recommend going nuts on this for a week or so as I have some things that aren't working yet.
 I've turned off issues and am not looking for feature requests or anything until I'm done building what's necessary.

 ## Making it
 - Print out the pieces besides the body here http://www.thingiverse.com/thing:291926